-At Arkansas Veterinary Emergency & Specialists, we offer 24/7 emergency services for cats and dogs.
-If your pet is experiencing any concerning behaviors or symptoms, get to our veterinary hospital right away.
+At Arkansas Veterinary Emergency & Specialists, we offer emergency services and 24 hours a day, 7 days a week including Saturdays and Sundays.
+If your pet is experiencing concerning symptoms, get to our veterinary hospital right away.
 Call ahead if you can.

 We know you may not be able to contact us in advance during an emergency, but if you are able it’s always best.
 If you have time in advance, you can also complete our New Patient Form.